 To find the IPv4 socket file use the below command, replace IP address with your system IP

-Let’s assume we want to list all process or commands that belongs to a specific process id, Example is shown below
+Let’s assume we want to list all process or commands that belongs to a specific process id (1598), Example is shown below

-Let’s assume we want list all open files under /var/log directory, then use the following lsof command,
+Let’s assume we want list all open files under /var/log directory, run

 Note: In above command if we use +D option then lsof will list all open files of a directory recursively and if you don’t want to list open files of directory recursively then use “+d” option